 “Last night I met these two kids from Orange County, who hate everything about their suburban lives.
 They even hated each other.
 We went and jammed with that punk band we rejected for the movie.
 Everyone hated each other, but we had the best time.
 Both kids got up and sang with the band.
 Dix, the guitarist, kept kicking everyone.
 Hate is such fun.”

 Being high is totally absurd.
 We sit there and enjoy our time without Miller, the Studio, or anyone else bothering us.
 Until a security guard comes up to bust us.
-Except Landis convinces him he works in the building, so he leaves us alone.
+Except Landis convinces him he works in the building, so the guard leaves us alone.
 He’s another Mick, just like at the Ritz in Boston.
 I start to light up another joint to share with the guard, until Landis warns me not to push our luck.

 “Let’s go to the Beach,” Landis decides.
 It’s about 2 pm.
 We have to beat the rush hour traffic.
 Taking the 10 Freeway and south on the 405, we exit on Washington and go west to Venice.
 Wandering the boardwalk, which is more of a bike path, I pull out another joint.
 We lean against the wall around the Muscle Beach workout area and smoke out.
 This bronzed Michelin Man with a bubbled up body and a South African accent comes over and smokes with us.